rahuldave/ontoads/blogs.markdown

 ### Posts

 <p>
-  {% for post in site.categories.blogs %}
+  {% for post in site.categories.blog %}
     <span>{{ post.date | date_to_string }}</span> » <a href="{{ post.url }}">{{ post.title }}</a><br>
   {% endfor %}
 </p>